Scientific Aide - Amphibian Recovery

 About the Position

-Pay Rate: To maintain internal equity, we have identified the pay rate for this position at the Oakland Zoo as $20.43 per hour.
+Pay rate: To maintain internal equity, we have identified the pay rate for this position at the Oakland Zoo as $20.43 per hour, in alignment with Oakland Zoo’s compensation philosophy.
 An offer at this pay rate will be our best and final compensation offer.

 Position Summary

-The Scientific Aide provides technical assistance for assigned programs within AWR, including gathering and analysis of research data in the laboratory or the field; attending to the needs of animals, plants, and/or biological samples in managed care and/or to community members; and other wildlife recovery program research activities.
-They must demonstrate strong research-based analytical skills including time management, working independently and cooperatively, effective and timely verbal and written communication, and attention to detail.
-This position may oversee the daily tasks of interns and volunteers and is under the direct supervision of the Wildlife Recovery Program Manager and reports to the Director of Animal Welfare and Research, ACCR.
+The Scientific Aide provides technical assistance for assigned programs within AWR, including collection and analysis of research data in the laboratory or the field; attending to the needs of animals, plants, and/or biological samples in managed care and/or to community members; and other wildlife recovery, rescue, and research program activities.
+This position may oversee the daily tasks of interns, students, and volunteers and is under the direct supervision of the Wildlife Recovery Program Manager and reports to the Director of Animal Welfare and Research, ACCR.

 Animal Care, Conservation & Research